peterflynn/eval-in-browser/README.md

 MIT-licensed -- see `main.js` for details.

 ### Compatibility
-Requires Brackets Sprint 21 or newer.
-Not compatible with Adobe Edge Code yet.
+Brackets Sprint 14 or newer (or any version of Adobe Edge Code).